particle-iot/docs/src/content/en/shared/firmware.md

 ![I2C]({{assets}}/images/core-pin-i2c.jpg)

 This library allows you to communicate with I2C / TWI devices.
-On the Spark Core, D0 is the Serial Data Line (SDA) and D1 is the Serial Clock (SCL).
+On the Core/Photon, D0 is the Serial Data Line (SDA) and D1 is the Serial Clock (SCL).
 Both of these pins runs at 3.3V logic but are tolerant to 5V.
 Connect a pull-up resistor(1.5K to 10K) on SDA line.
 Connect a pull-up resistor(1.5K to 10K) on SCL line.

 ### setSpeed()